Using sound and haptic qualities of atmosphere to bring attention to the body in motion.

 Listen, see what you hear…

 Back in April 2006, I asked a group of local craftsmen to create the three contrasting houses of folklore, in a gallery setting.
 The project was stimulated by council plans for urban renewal at a site nearby.
 The research stages of the project brought valuable opportunities to observe each craftsman at work, to document their embodied skills, and listen to their opinions about relationships between art, craft and making a living.

-Here is a short video animation about building the houses over 3 days in the gallery.
+Below is a short animation about building the houses over 3 days in the gallery.